 Located in Brentwood (Los Angeles) California, the museum features a collection of European paintings, drawings, and sculptures.
 Also featured is a collection of 19th and 20th-century American and European photographs.

 With a magnificent view of the Pacific Ocean, the Getty Villa hosts Jean Paul Getty’s collection of ancient Greek, Roman, and Etruscan art and artifacts, along with extensive gardens inspired by ancient Rome.

-The museum has assembled a historical collection of European and Asian sculptures, paintings, woodblock prints and rivals many a high caliber European museums.
+The museum has assembled a historical collection of European and Asian sculptures, paintings, woodblock prints, and rivals many high caliber European museums.
 There is nary a single art genius not represented here, besides da Vinci.

-Extraordinary gems are housed here.
-Items such as the Gutenberg Bible, the Ellesmere manuscript of Canterbury Tales, a 60,000-item Jack London archive and works with important figures such as Audubon and Shakespeare.
+Extraordinary gems can be found here.
+Items such as the Gutenberg Bible, the Ellesmere manuscript of Canterbury Tales, a 60,000-item Jack London archive, and works with essential figures such as Audubon and Shakespeare.